huntt1/huntt1.github.io/index.md

 ![capture3](https://user-images.githubusercontent.com/42807766/49520693-d0085500-f871-11e8-9a3c-d1c09edb3cac.PNG)

-<font size="8"> This Project Focuses on Crime data in Baltimore for six years from 2012 to 2017. </font>
+<font size="10"> This Project Focuses on Crime data in Baltimore for six years from 2012 to 2017.
+Seperated by year and then done as an amalgamation of all six years shows an interesting perspective on crime clusters in the city. </font>

 [See more details here](https://huntt1.github.io/Project1_BaltMap/project1.html)